-Considering heading over to Amsterdam for a couple days of drunken, orange chaos?
-Here’s a few tips and tricks for celebrating King’s Day in Amsterdam on a budget.
+Considering heading over to Amsterdam for a couple of days of drunken, orange chaos?
+Here are a few tips and tricks for celebrating King’s Day in Amsterdam on a budget.

 There’s no debate about it: April 27th, AKA King’s Day, is the greatest holiday on the Dutch calendar.

 Originally celebrating the queen’s birthday, it’s an excuse for Dutchies to head to the streets and paint the country orange in a nationwide, open-air festival.

 There is music and voices in all directions, the canals are swamped with boats overflowing with orange partygoers, and the streets swell with people in various stages of inebriation–and by various stages, I mean drunk, drunker, and drunkest, with hints of drug use in between.

 You can celebrate the holiday anywhere in the country, but as a tourist, Amsterdam is the place to be.
 The city turns into a madhouse, but just go with the flow, and you’ll have a blast (and get blasted in the process).